 Once the confirmation hearing has been held the attorney for the mortgage company will produce the deed and forward it to the Sheriff’s office.
 When the Sheriff has signed the document it will be ready to be picked up from our offices at 500 S. Denver Ave.
 We will mail out the deed if you enclose a self addressed stamped envelope.

 The purchaser will be responsible for filing the deed with the County Clerk.
 Contact the Tulsa County Clerk’s Office with any questions related to filing the deed.

 The purchaser will be responsible for payment of any taxes due the state.
-Contact the Tulsa County Treasurer’s Office with questions relating to state taxes.
+Contact the The Oklahoma Tax Commission with questions relating to state taxes.
+For questions on ad valorem taxes due to Tulsa County please contact the Tulsa County Treasurer’s Office.